 "Don't say anything, Martin," she said in an even voice, her expression calm, but there was no questioning the pain in her eyes.
 "I've already heard it all."
 Lips pressing together into a tight line, she turned back to the sink, attacking the dishes with a fierceness that belied her smooth exterior.

 Martin frowned.
 As was his nature, he had been eager for them to track down Evanston, to take the fight to him rather than sitting around on their asses waiting for the man's next move, but had he really given enough thought to how it would affect Trish?
 Probably not, and he felt terrible about it.
 In all the time that he had known the Murtaugh's he had never told them just how much they had done for him - he didn't think he could even put it into words.
-All he knew was that being around them, being able to interact - if even a little - with a happy, well-adjusted family was the lifeline that somehow kept him from going over the brink into total self-destruction.
-This fact had made him fiercely protective of all of them and he would gladly take a bullet if it meant preserving the family and sparing Trish and the kids from having to go through the grief that always weighed him down.
-Putting the thermos down on the kitchen table, he quickly walked over to Trish and reached over to squeeze her shoulder.
+All he knew was that being around them, being able to interact - if even a little - with a happy, well-adjusted family was a lifeline for him... a lifeline that somehow kept him from going over the brink into total self-destruction.
+This fact had made him fiercely protective of all of them and he would gladly take a bullet if it meant preserving the family and sparing Trish and the kids from having to go through the grief that still always weighed him down.
+Putting the thermos onto the kitchen table, he quickly walked over to Trish and reached over to squeeze her shoulder.
 "I promise that I'll make sure Roger doesn't get hurt."

 Trish didn't move for a moment, then slowly turned to pin Riggs with a hard stare.
 "How can you say that, Martin?"
 Her voice was still calm but the fear in her eyes had now spread to her entire face.
 She gave a shake of her head.
 "I know you are one of the best at what you do, but you can't control all of the circumstances.
 How do you think you can promise me that?"